 A picture of someone giving another feedback.
 Source: Pixabay

 5 tips for taking feedback like a champ: I think that reminding ourselves that we have room to grow is, in general, a good thing and can make it easier to focus on what you need to improve when you narrow down exactly what your weaknesses are.
 I also think that recognizing your intentions can be useful when you fall short to better steer future efforts in the right direction of what we want.
+6 bad mental habits that sabotage your success: This article does a good job of explaining some of the ways we sabotage ourselves when making mistakes or trying to succeed.
+Making excuses for yourself is the easiest way to get yourself our of doing something that you should be able to do.
+Turning every failure into a catastrophic one will lead to a lot more undue stress, which makes you less productive overall.

 The most productive feedback experience I can remember was my expository writing class 2 semesters ago.
 The whole class had to schedule a one-on-one session with the professor to discuss their paper in detail and where it needs improvement.
 The most negative experiences are always when teachers require students to fill out a pre-made feedback sheet with guided questions when giving feedback on other people's papers.